- Rates from 0.49% per month

 Will I qualify?Yes!
 If you are or will be a property owner

 At SoMo we do not have set criteria.
 We lend 1st, 2nd or 3rd charges on land, commercial, buy to lets, HMO's.
 We will also lend 2nd and 3rd charges on residential, land, commercial, buy to lets, HMO’s and bridging out of a bridge.
+We do not make regulated loans.

 What do I pay up front?The valuation fee and £350 lock in fee